 Orangewood Middle School students have numerous opportunities to grow in Christ.
 Our students are involved with community service, Bible classes, summer missions, and weekly chapels.
 They interact with teachers who deeply care for them as individuals and serve as mentors and Christian role models every day in the classroom.
 Because all students are created in God’s image, loving students well and teaching them well are always our first priority.

-The 7th and 8th grades students are divided into leadership color teams.
-There are four 7th grade girls and boys and four 8th grades girls and boys on each team.
-Not only do the students have their lockers next to each other, but they will participate in various team building and leadership exercises promoting unity and love for one another.
+Middle school students are divided into leadership color teams.
+Each team includes students from each grade.
+Not only do the students have their lockers next to each other, but they will participate in various team-building and leadership exercises promoting unity and love for one another.
 The 8th grade leadership students are mentored throughout the year by a middle faculty member and are the lead of their color team.